verilator/verilator/docs/guide/exe_verilator.rst

    not necessarily unique per node instance as an address might get reused by a newly allocated node after a node with the same address has been dumped then freed.

+.. option:: --dump-<srcfile>

+   Rarely needed - for developer use.
+Enable all dumping in the given source file at level 3.

+.. option:: --dumpi-graph <level>

+   Rarely needed - for developer use.
+Set internal V3Graph dumping level globally to the specified value.

+.. option:: --dumpi-tree <level>

+   Rarely needed - for developer use.
+Set internal Ast dumping level globally to the specified value.

+.. option:: --dumpi-<srcfile> <level>

+   Rarely needed - for developer use.
+Set the dumping level in the specified Verilator source file to the specified value (e.g.
+   :vlopt:`--dumpi-V3Order 9`).
+Level 0 disables dumps and is equivalent
+   to :vlopt:`--no-dump-<srcfile>`.
+Level 9 enables dumping of everything.

 .. option:: -E